rowan-m/sym-ngi-var-esi-demo/README.md

 The `.gitignore` file has entries matching the Symfony instructions here - http://symfony.com/doc/current/cookbook/workflow/new_project_git.html

-You will need to set permissions as per the documentat - http://symfony.com/doc/current/book/installation.html#configuration-and-setup
+You will need to set permissions in a way inspired by the documentation - http://symfony.com/doc/current/book/installation.html#configuration-and-setup

 ```
 cd var/www/Symfony/